YasserGersy/cazador_unr/doc/FileHeaderFix.md

 # How to fix broken binary files

-Hello in this tutorial , i am going to show you how to fix broken  which do not have magic bytes.
+Hello in this tutorial , i am going to show you how to fix broken binary files  which do not have magic bytes.

-Suupose you have a pdf file , when you open it your , your pdf viewer can not parse it
+Suupose you have a pdf file , when you open it  , your pdf viewer can not parse it

 ![Damaged pdf file](https://github.com/YasserGersy/cazador_unr/raw/master/imgs/damaged.pdf.file.PNG?raw=true)

-if the reason is the missing magic bytes , the solution is simple , you just need to add the probber magic bytes.
+if the failure  is due to the missing magic bytes , the solution is simple , you just need to add the probber magic bytes to the beggining of the file.

-if you searched , you would find that pdf header bytes are :  "%PDF-1.7" according to https://en.wikipedia.org/wiki/PDF
+if you searched , you would find that pdf header bytes are :  "%PDF-" according to https://en.wikipedia.org/wiki/PDF

-Converting   to the hexadecimal value :
+Converting the signature   to the hexadecimal value :

 ```
 %PDF-